• Skip to main content

 Color and tones are strong elements of a photograph.
 We expect certain relationships between different areas of the photograph and the colors and tones in them.
 Either while photographing or in post-production, it is possible to alter this expected structure and create a different kind of abstract photograph.
 The photograph on the left is one of my Infrared Earthscapes series taken using an infrared-sensitive camera.

-Typically, these photographs are recorded in false colors depending on how they may interact with infrared light and the camera sensor.
+Typically, these photographs are recorded in false colors depending on how they interact with infrared light and the camera sensor.
 I have altered the colors further to add to their surreal qualities.
 The result is a photograph of an anonymous place, filled with detail that is difficult to recognize.
 The textures, patterns, lines, and altered color become the structural elements rather than the particular location on the map.
 Even a simple reversal from positive to negative may create interesting abstracts from some photographs.

 Final Thoughts

 The recognizability of the object has little to do with abstract photography.
-The fundamental distinction for me is whether the photographer is presenting an object or another graphical structure to me.
+The fundamental distinction for me is whether the photographer presents an object or another graphical structure to me.
 Look at the work of Aaron Siskind where you can identify the peeling paint or a stack of rocks.
 As that recognition quickly fades, you are left with the surface of the photograph and its contents to enjoy, separated from the object photographed.

 Now, it’s your turn!
 Take some abstract photographs, and share your thoughts in the comments.